Shari Kessler40 years, around the world, living through the lens.

 Shari Kessler runs Head Shots, LLC. in Santa Fe, NM. and is Associate Professor of Media Studies at The New School, NYC.
 She teaches Visual Storytelling; Visual Literacy & Culture; and Global Lens: World Photography & Film; online courses that she developed for The New School Department of Media Studies, MA program.

-Classically trained, my early years in photography were spent with my hands in chemicals.
-I studied fine art black-and-white printing with American photographer Minor White, my guru and teacher at the Massachusetts Institute of Technology (MIT).
-Minor was an extraordinary and important influence; his philosophies about life and the photographic process imbued in me a life-long quest to live in a state of harmonious heightened awareness to come to the fullest extension of experiencing.
+My early years in photography were spent with my hands in chemicals.
+I studied fine-art b/w printing with American photographer Minor White, my guru and teacher at the Massachusetts Institute of Technology (MIT).
+Minor was quintessential in my development as a photographer and his philosophies about life and the photographic process taught me to be in a state of heightened awareness always.